rwaldron/tc39-notes/es8/2017-03/mar-21.md

 YK: Is Mozilla also abandoning it?

-PJ: The main reason it's on hold is Web assembly.
+PJ: The main reason it's on hold is WebAssembly.
 They were involved with the SIMD proposal as well.
 It remains to be seen with WA will fill the gap, since SIMD is not part of WA yet.
 Hence maintaining the on hold status.
 Also, just like in C++, when people want to do SIMD, they can use asm or intrinsics.
 We'd like to see something simliar for JS, but it's a big burden on Browser developers.

 BT: Is it appropriate then for V8 to delete their implementation?